• Which supplement should I choose ?

 In particular mushroom supplements are problematic – if they have not been subjected to an extraction procedure they are therapeutically useless.

 In the past decade science has made enormous progress in mapping the active ingredients of medicinal mushrooms.
-We now know that in general their main bioactive ingredients are beta-glucans (a specific type of polysaccharides), triterpenes, polyphenols and phyto-sterols.
-In a dual extract all these ingredients are bioavailable (resulting in additional synergy), in a hot water extract only polysaccharides and polyphenols are bioavailable.
+We now know that in general their main bioactive ingredients are beta-glucans (a specific bioactive type of polysaccharides), triterpenes, polyphenols and phyto-sterols.
+In a dual extract all these ingredients are bioavailable (resulting in additional synergy), in a hot water extract only beta-glucans and polyphenols are bioavailable.

 As a consumer, you can use this knowledge to judge both the objective quality and the value for money of the product you intend to buy.